 The preparation of the financial statements requires judgement, estimates and assumptions to be made that affect the reported values of assets, liabilities revenues and expenses.
 The charity has not identified any area where critical estimates are required.

-The charity has made a judgement that they are acting as principal for the draws carried out by People's Postcode Lottery.
+The charity has made a judgement that they are acting as principal for the draws carried out by Postcode Lottery Limited.